 Segment information is used by management for making operating decisions for the Company.
 Management evaluates the performance of the Company's segments based primarily on operating income or loss (see Note 2).
-As discussed in Note 4, Gentherm acquired CSZ on April 1, 2016.
-The acquisition enhances key elements of our business strategy by expanding the breadth of products derived from core thermal technologies and the markets in which they are applied, such as medical equipment and environmental testing chambers.
+As discussed in Note 4, Gentherm acquired Etratech on November 1, 2017.
+The acquisition enhances key elements of our business strategy by greatly expanding our knowledge and capability to produce in-house electronic components for next generation intelligent thermal management products.